jacoblee93/fully-local-pdf-chatbot/README.md

 Yes, it's another chat over documents implementation... but this one is entirely local!

-It can even run fully in your browser with a small LLM via [WebLLM](https://webllm.mlc.ai/) - or, if you have access to the closed preview, using [Chrome's experimental built-in Gemini Nano model](https://developer.chrome.com/docs/ai/built-in)!
+You can run it in three different ways:

+- 🦙 Exposing a port to a local LLM running on your desktop via [Ollama](https://ollama.ai).
+- 🌐 Downloading weights into your browser and running via [WebLLM](https://webllm.mlc.ai/).
+- ♊ Joining the early preview program for [Chrome's experimental built-in Gemini Nano model](https://developer.chrome.com/docs/ai/built-in) and using it directly!

 ![](/public/images/demo_builtin_chrome.gif)